Applications and reports

 When can I request an exemption?

-You may request an exemption if you answer YES to one or more of the following questions:
+You may request an exemption if your activity is described by one or more of the following:

-- only involves the use of animals that are not legally defined as an animal in the state or territory in which the work will be undertaken, e.g. insects
+- The activity only involves the use of animals that are not legally defined as an animal in the state or territory in which the work will be undertaken, e.g. insects.

-- taking photographs or recordings (sound or digital)
+- Taking photographs or recordings (sound or digital).
+This does not include baited camera traps.

-- use of organs or other material from animals euthanised as part of routine commercial food and fibre production, e.g. from the butcher
+- The activity only uses organs or other material from animals killed as part of routine commercial food and fibre production (e.g. sourced from butchers, fish shops or abattoirs).

-- use of cadavers or samples from animals euthanised at veterinary clinics or shelters from other veterinary or management reasons
+- The activity only uses cadavers or samples from animals euthanised at veterinary clinics or shelters from other veterinary or management reasons.

-- use of samples from animals euthanised as part of a routine, unmodified pest animal control program
+- The activity only uses of samples from animals euthanised as part of a routine, unmodified pest animal control program.

-- use of cadavers or samples from animals found dead, e.g. roadkill
+- The activity only uses of cadavers or samples from animals found dead, e.g. roadkill.

-- use of tissue samples stored in laboratories from animals whose care and euthanasia has already been approved and monitored as part of an earlier AEC approved activity.
+- The activity only uses of tissue samples stored in laboratories from animals whose care and euthanasia has already been approved and monitored as part of an earlier AEC approved activity.

 The Ethics Office will notify you whether your proposed work is eligible for an exemption.
 If your work is deemed to be ineligible for an exemption the Ethics Office will provide you with advice on the application process.